asimwe1/rust_chatapp/site/guide/10-pastebin.md

 ### Unique IDs

 Generating a unique and useful ID is an interesting topic, but it is outside the scope of this tutorial.
-Instead, we simply provide the code for a `PasteID` structure that represents a _probably_ unique ID.
+Instead, we simply provide the code for a `PasteId` structure that represents a _probably_ unique ID.
 Read through the code, then copy/paste it into a new file named `paste_id.rs` in the `src/` directory: